janecakemaster/cz-jira-smart-commit/README.md

 ### Day to day work

-Instead of `git commit -m 'Your message'`, you type: `git gz` with this adapter and it prompts you for:
+Instead of `git commit -m 'Your message'`, you type: `git cz` with this adapter and it prompts you for:

+- commit message
 - Jira Issue Key(s)
+- Workflow command
 - Time Spent
-- Workflow command
 - Comment

 And generates your commit based on that.